DraftKings Missouri promo code for MO sports betting launch: Bet $5, get $300 in bonus bets instantly

 With the new DraftKings Missouri promo code, new users get $300 in bonus bets, win or lose, after their first $5 wager

-Missouri sports betting officially launched on Monday, and with registration now open, you can use the new DraftKings Missouri promo code to hit the ground running and get $300 in bonus bets instantly after your first $5 wager.
+Missouri sports betting officially launched on Monday.
+With registration now open, you can use the new DraftKings Missouri promo code to hit the ground running and get $300 in bonus bets instantly after your first $5 wager.
 Sports bettors in the Show Me State can finally place bets on local teams like the Kansas City Chiefs, Missouri Tigers and St. Louis Blues.
+This week, the Chiefs are 4.5-point favorites against the Texans on Sunday Night Football.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.